vizoss/THK-Markdown/README.md

 }
 ```

-Add the dependency to your app module:
+Add the dependency to your module's `build.gradle.kts`:

 ```kotlin
 dependencies {